 How to get around

 Besides the metro, Montréal is walkable and bike friendly.
-If you decide to go for a stroll or rent a bike.
 The city bikes can be rented by the day for CA $5, but remember you must return your bikes every 30 minutes.

 When to go

-I’m from California, so cold is not an option for me.
+Being a California girl, I would never opt for cold weather.
 In winter, it can get to -40˚F, which is when Celcius meets back up with Fahrenheit.
 In other words, effing freeeeeezing!
-This is why Montréal has underground malls, so people can shop and leave the house in the winter months.
+No wonder Montréal has underground malls, so people can shop and leave the house in the winter months.
 No thank you.

 For this reason, it only makes sense to visit in the summer!
 But even in summer, Montréal was about 10˚ colder than Albany.
 The nights in the low 50s and days no higher than 75˚.
 Plus it was likely to rain on the day we arrived.